-The following is the report of the Audit Committee with respect to Iteris' audited consolidated financial statements for the fiscal year ended March 31, 2009 included in its Annual Report on Form 10-K for that year.
+The following is the report of the Audit Committee with respect to the audited consolidated financial statements for the fiscal year ended March 31, 2012 of Iteris, Inc. included in its Annual Report on Form 10-K for that year.